julianpinedayyz/raspberryPiSetup/README.md

 	sudo nano /etc/nginx/sites-available/nodeLab

-This is where we configure nginx to send any requests to the node js app later on.
+This is where we configure nginx to send any requests to the node.js app later on.

 Insert the following content into the file.
 We will have nginx deliver existing files right away, everything else will be sent to node.